PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 $$ \begin{eqnarray} I_N & = Y_{bus}U_N \end{eqnarray} $$

-This gives the initial symmetrical short circuit current ($I_k^('')$) for a fault.
+This gives the initial symmetrical short circuit current ($I_k^{\prime\prime}$) for a fault.
 This quantity is then used to derive almost all further calculations of short circuit studies applications.

 The assumptions used for calculations in power-grid-model are aligned to ones mentioned in [IEC 60909](https://webstore.iec.ch/publication/24100).

 - The state of grid with respect to loads and generations are ignored for the short circuit calculation.
 (Note: Shunt admittances are included in calculation.)
 - To account for the different operational conditions, a voltage scaling factor of `c` is applied to the voltage source while running short circuit calculation function.
-By default, the value is considered as `1.1` in power-grid-model.
+Currently, the value is assumed to be `1.1` in the power-grid-model.
 A detailed table for its selection is mentioned in IEC 60909.
-- The prefault voltage is considered in the calculation and is calculated based on the grid parameters and topology.
+- The pre-fault voltage is considered in the calculation and is calculated based on the grid parameters and topology.
 (Excl. loads and generation)
-- The calculations are assumed to be independent of time component.
-(Voltages are sine throughout with fault occurring at zero crossing of voltage, complexity of rotating machines and harmonics are neglected, etc).
+- The calculations are assumed to be time-independent.
+(Voltages are sine throughout with the fault occurring at a zero crossing of the voltage, the complexity of rotating machines and harmonics are neglected, etc.)

-There are 4 types of fault situations that can occur in the grid along with these possible combination of associated phases:
+There are 4 types of fault situations that can occur in the grid, along with the following possible combinations of the associated phases:

 - Three-phase to ground: abc
 - Single phase to ground: a, b, c